aionrobotics/docs/docs/q-775-spyder-pre-flight-checklist.rst

   - Identify alternat emergency landing locations

 **2. Damage Inspection:**

 - Check for bent, broken or cracked components
 - Check for abnormal or excessive wear

 **3. Physical Inspection:**

 - Check for loose fasteners
 - Check all four arm nuts are tight
 - Verify GPS mast is secure and thumb screw tight
-- Verify both flight batteries are at the same charge state
+- Verify both flight batteries are at the same charge state (Never fly with unevenly charged batteries)
 - Verify flight batteries are installed with tight thumb screw
 - Inspect Props
 - Inspect Electrical connections
 - Verify payload is secure

 **4. System Checks:**

 - Transmitter powered on
 - Transmitter battery level <75%
 - Aircraft powered on